ros2/design/articles/10_why_ros2.md

 ## New technologies

-At the core of ROS in an anonymous publish-subscribe middleware system that is built almost entirely from scratch.
+At the core of ROS is an anonymous publish-subscribe middleware system that is built almost entirely from scratch.
 Starting in 2007, we built our own systems for discovery, message definition, serialization, and transport.
 The intervening seven years have seen the development, improvement, and/or